lydell/elm-safe-virtual-dom/README.md

 1. Each package in `ELM_HOME` contains an `artifacts.dat` file (or `artifacts.x.dat` if you use Lamdera).
 This file isn’t downloaded, it’s created by the Elm compiler when compiling your project.
 2. The local `elm-stuff/` folder in your project.

 Something to keep in mind when making changes in the default `ELM_HOME` location (`~/.elm/`), is that it affects _all_ your Elm projects on your computer.
 This means that if you mess something up, you mess up _all_ your projects.
-On the other hand, if want my forks in all your projects, that can also be convenient.
+On the other hand, if you want my forks in all your projects, that can also be convenient.
 If you mess things up badly, you can just delete `ELM_HOME` and have the Elm compiler download everything from scratch.

 Personally, I don’t like making “global” changes like that.
 I generally want my projects to be more “self contained”.
 So I recommend using a folder local to the project for `ELM_HOME` if you’re gonna mess around with the packages in there.
 (Though there is a downside to a local `ELM_HOME` – see the end of this section.)